Digital Base Maps

-The Pennsylvania Geological Survey is using the new Quality Level 2 lidar elevation data to start compiling the Pennsylvania Hydrography Dataset.
+The Pennsylvania Geological Survey is using the new Quality Level 2 lidar elevation data to compile the Pennsylvania Hydrography Dataset.

 As new lidar is flown, the Pa.
 Hydrography Dataset will be updated to reflect spatial and temporal changes that include improved resolution.

-As of February 2021, digital base-map water features have come from the U.S. Geological Survey’s National Hydrography Dataset -- a nationwide, vector representation of drainage networks derived from published USGS topographic quadrangle maps and U.S. Forest Service Primary Base Series maps.
+Another primary source of digital water features has been the USGS National Hydrography Dataset -- a nationwide, vector representation of drainage networks derived from published USGS topographic quadrangle maps and U.S. Forest Service Primary Base Series maps.

 While the National Hydrography Dataset has a recommended-use scale of 1:24,000, the Pa.
-Hydrography Dataset will be accurate to a 1:2,400 scale -- meaning its “flowpaths” will show greater detail.
+Hydrography Dataset is accurate to a 1:2,400 scale -- meaning its “flowpaths” show greater detail.